QuestEval: Summarization Asks for Fact-based Evaluation: Experiments

 In Figure~\ref{fig:distribution_qa_neg}, we report the distribution of the log probabilities for the two QA models, trained with and without negative sampling.
 We can observe that the QA model exposed to the negative sampling during training, has learned to separate better the negative sampled questions (for negative, i.e. red lines, the dashed line is more on the left than the solid line).

 Indeed, the unanswerable questions of SQuAD-v2 were written adversarially by crowd-workers, to look similar to answerable ones.
-However, in the context of \texttt{SAFEval}, unanswerable questions are not adversarial.
+However, in the context of \texttt{QuestEval}, unanswerable questions are not adversarial.
 It simply often happens that the summary does not contain the answer.
-Therefore, \texttt{SAFEval} sees unanswerable questions that look like the one we built trough our negative sampling method, rather than the adversarial ones.
-This may explain the improvement of a \texttt{SAFEval} with a QA model trained with negative sampling.
+Therefore, \texttt{QuestEval} sees unanswerable questions that look like the one we built trough our negative sampling method, rather than the adversarial ones.
+This may explain the improvement of a \texttt{QuestEval} with a QA model trained with negative sampling.

 \paragraph{Computational Complexity}